Scrivito/scrivito_accordion_widget/README.md

 ## Customization

-This widget includes an attribute for a background color of a panel.
-The value of this attribute is used as CSS class.
-If ypu want to use the feature add a CSS rule for your selectable colors:
+This widget includes an attribute for the background color of every panel.
+The value of this attribute is used as a CSS class.
+If you want to use this feature, add a CSS rule for your selectable colors:

 ```css
 .bg-red {